SamHendricks105/cse210-hw/README.md

 * `csharp-prep` - Starter projects for each of the C# Prep assignments.
 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
-* `final` - Starter projects for final project. \n Warning this documnet has been hacked.
+* `final` - Starter projects for final project.
+* Warning this documnet has been hacked.